 - Not every capital-intensive firm outperforms labor-intensive firms in all respects.
-One reason to support this statement is the utilization of machinery versus the determination of workforce.
+One reason to support this statement is the utilization of machinery versus the determination of the workforce.

-- Modern-day technologies like automated production lines, robotics, nanotechnology, and artificial intelligence have changed the landscape of capital and labor intensity tremendously with industries shifting more towards capital intensive than labor-intensive.
+- Modern-day technologies like automated production lines, robotics, nanotechnology, and artificial intelligence have changed the landscape of capital and labor intensity tremendously, with industries shifting more towards capital intensive than labor-intensive.

 - The factor capital costs-to-labor costs can also be affected by capital investments.
 A machine that required 10 workers has now become automated and requires only 2 workers.

 Capital intensive production came thudding because of the need to increase profit margins, which was brought about by more mechanized production.
 The advent of the industrial revolution saw more and more machinery in factories and farmlands.
-Increased efficiency, reduced production time and optimized costs made even the labor-intensive businesses take a shift towards the capital-intensive structure.
+Increased efficiency, reduced production time, and optimized costs made even the labor-intensive businesses take a shift towards the capital-intensive structure.